ccoenraets/salesforce-lightning-tutorial/create-apex-controller.md

 title: Module 3&#58; Creating the ContactController Class
 ---

 Lightning applications make it easy to work with data.
-In this module, you create an Apex controller that allows your Lightning application to retrieve contacts or to search contacts by name or by id.
+In this module, you create an Apex controller that allows your Lightning application to retrieve contacts, or to search contacts by name or by id.

 ## What you will learn
 - Create an Apex Controller that exposes data and logic to the client application